Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 |:--:|
 | **Figure 7 - IGV shows insertions and deletions in reads** |

-You can start to appreciate how IGV helps idnetify features of our data, e.g. potential variants.
-In fact IGV allows us to bring in multiple file types simulatneously so that they can be evaluated together.
+You can start to appreciate how IGV helps identify features of our data, e.g. potential variants.
+In fact IGV allows us to bring in multiple file types simultaneously so that they can be evaluated together.

 For example, it can be very useful to visualize variant calls alongside the alignment file used to generate them, in order to review evidence for specific variants.

-Lets load in the VCF file (`Day-2/data/1000G.chr20.sub.vcf.gz`) for the same region on chr20, containing all the called variants across subjects in the 1000 Genomes project, and explore the called variants using the VCF and alignment files simultaneously.
+Let's load in the VCF file (`Day-2/data/1000G.chr20.sub.vcf.gz`) for the same region on chr20, containing all the called variants across subjects in the 1000 Genomes project, and explore the called variants using the VCF and alignment files simultaneously.

 ---
 While a comprehensive overview variant review contrasting called variants against read alignments is beyond the scope of this workshop and more of an advanced topic, some aspects typically considered include:
-- Confiriming all ALT reads are not strand-specific
+- Confriming all ALT reads are not strand-specific
-- Mapping qualities are consitent across reads representing the REF & ALT allele
+- Mapping qualities and base qualities are consistent across reads representing the REF & ALT allele
-- Variants are not called at end of reads
+- Variants are not called only at ends of reads
 ---

 ![](../figures/igv-08.png)